-Treasury Stock-On November 2, 2018, the Board of Directors approved a plan that authorized stock repurchases of up to 2,000 shares of the Company's common stock.
-Under the plan, the Company may repurchase its common stock in the open market or through privately negotiated transactions at such times and at such prices as determined to be in the Company's best interest.
+Stock Repurchase Program-On December 5, 2023, the Board of Directors approved a program that authorized stock repurchases of up to \$200,000 of the Company's common stock.
+Under the program, the Company may repurchase its common stock in the open market or through privately negotiated transactions at such times and at such prices as determined to be in the Company's best interest.
 The Company accounts for the repurchase of treasury shares under the cost method.
-This repurchase program expired on June 30, 2020.
-Under the plan, the Company repurchased no shares of its common stock during fiscal year 2020.
-See Note 16 - Stock Incentive Plan, for a discussion of share repurchases transferred into treasury stock resulting from tax withholding requirements under our stock incentive plan.
+This repurchase program expires on December 5, 2025 and may be modified, extended or terminated by the Board at any time.
+Under the program, the Company repurchased no shares of its common stock during fiscal year 2023.

-AOCI-During the years ended December 31, 2022, 2021 and 2020, changes to AOCI were a result of net gains (losses) recognized in OCI and amounts reclassified from AOCI into earnings related to our interest rate derivative.
-See Note 11 - Financial Instruments for further discussion.
+AOCI-During the years ended December 31, 2022 and 2021, changes to AOCI were a result of net gains (losses) recognized in OCI and amounts reclassified from AOCI into earnings related to an interest rate derivative.
+We utilized the swap arrangement to hedge against interest rate variability associated with a portion of the Term Loan Facility until the swap arrangement expired on December 12, 2022.
+The following table presents the total value recognized in OCI and reclassified from AOCI into earnings during the years ending December 31, 2022 and 2021 for derivatives designated as cash flow hedges: